AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-One in 5 fatal motor vehicle crashes that occurred in the state of Georgia in 2021 involved speeding, exactly 20 percent of all deadly accidents.
-That’s 334 fatal crashes that might have been avoided if only the driver had followed the posted speed limit.
+Nearly one in 4 fatal motor vehicle crashes that occurred in the state of Georgia in 2022 (the most recent data available) involved speeding, almost 24 percent of all deadly accidents1.
+That’s 422 fatal crashes that might have been avoided if only the driver had followed the posted speed limit.

 Besides risking death, speeding can have several other significant consequences.
 For example, getting a speeding ticket won’t just raise your car insurance premium.
 You may also face fines, points on your driving record, and a license suspension.
 Make sure you know the repercussions of speeding before you drive in Georgia.